jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-gimmick.md

-# Special Controllers
+# Gimmick Controllers

-Special Controllers is a broad category that encompasses the vast majority of third and first party controllers that don't fit anywhere else. <br>
+Gimmick Controllers is a broad category that encompasses the vast majority of third and first party controllers that don't fit anywhere else. <br>
 They might have been made for a single game.

 ## The Steel Battalion Cockpit